-Debtor Classification Criteria for Write-Offs and Reserves for Possible Loan Losses Provision Ratio as of March 31, 2015 Standard Provisions to general reserves for possible loan losses are made, by multiplying the total credit exposure by the expected loss ratio based on the historical default ratio.
-0.21% Other substandard debtors 4.92% Substandard Provisions to general reserves for possible loan losses are made, by multiplying the total credit exposure by the expected loss ratio based on the historical 4.92% Debtors under requirement of control default ratio for each group.
-(Excluding borrowers to Applies Discounted Cash Flow (DCF) method to debtors with large exposure if classified as "debtors under requirement of control." whom the DCF method is applied) Doubtful Provisions to specific reserves for possible loan losses are made to the necessary amount classified as Category III (amount not likely to be recovered by collateral or guarantee) on an individual borrower basis.
-95.00% the unrecoverable portion Debtors in default Provisions to specific reserves for possible loan losses are made on an individual borrower basis for the entire amount classified as Category ${\rm I\hspace{1em}I}$ The full amount of the unrecoverable Debtors in bankruptcy Write-Offs are performed on an individual borrower basis for the amount classified as Category IV (the amount estimated as uncollectable or unrecoverable), regardless of treatment under criteria in tax law. portion is written off or provisioned
+Debtor Classification Criteria for Write-Offs and Reserves for Possible Loan Losses Provision Ratio as of March 31, 2016 Standard Provisions to general reserves for possible loan losses are made, by multiplying the total credit exposure by the expected loss ratio based on the historical default ratio.
+0.16% Other substandard debtors Initially, categorize debtors into two groups: "debtors under requirement of control" or "other substandard debtors" in accordance with credit quality of debtors.
+Debtors in the latter group are further classified into sub-categories.
+Provisions to general reserves for possible loan losses are made, by multiplying 2.75% requ Debtors under requirement of control the total credit exposure by the expected loss ratio based on the historical default ratio for each group.
+Applies Discounted Cash Flow (DCF) method to debtors with large exposure if classified as "debtors under requirement of control."
+3.79% (Excluding borrowers to whom the DCF method is applied) Doubtful Provisions to specific reserves for possible loan losses are made to the necessary amount classified as Category III (amount not likely to be recovered by collateral or guarantee) on an individual borrower basis.
+99.00% the unrecoverable portion Debtors in default Provisions to specific reserves for possible loan losses are made on an individual borrower basis for the entire amount classified as Category III The full amount of the unrecoverable Debtors in bankruptcy Write-Offs are performed on an individual borrower basis for the amount classified as Category IV (the amount estimated as uncollectable or unrecoverable), regardless of treatment under criteria in tax law. portion is written off or provisioned

-Credit Costs in Fiscal 2014 (On a Non-Consolidated Basis)
+Credit Costs in Fiscal 2015 (On a Non-Consolidated Basis)

 Billions of Yen

-Loan write-offs 0.0
+Loan write-offs 2.1

-Provisions to general reserve for possible loan losses (21.6)
+Provisions to general reserve for possible loan losses (7.2)

-Provisions to specific reserve for possible loan losses (29.5)
+Provisions to specific reserve for possible loan losses (14.3)

 Provisions to reserve for specified overseas debts

 Other

-Total credit costs (51.1)
+Total credit costs (19.3)